Reactive dog training tips

 Trips to the park can be a walk in the park!

 Having a reactive dog can be stressful, as you never know what could happen when you leave the house.
-For this reason, it’s essential to curb this behaviour as soon as possible with the tips above.
+For this reason, it’s essential to curb this behavior as soon as possible with the tips above.

 As you settle your dog’s reactive tendencies, you’ll be able to enjoy more social situations and events with your furry best friend.